 REX options are available under the door settings page.
 To make use of REX settings, you must first enable REX under the hardware section:

 REX Door Unlock

 As mentioned above, a REX can be used to disengage the lock.
 To enable this behavior, toggle the REX Unlock Door option.
-The duration option refers to how long the door will stay unlocked when unlocked by the REX.
+The duration option refers to how long the door will stay unlocked when the REX is engaged.